Jods-GH/CustomNames/README.md

 }

 -- Bnet api
-local isInDatabase = Lib.isCharInBnetDatabase(name) -- returns true if the charname is already linked to a bnet account (nil otherwise) local success = Lib.addCharToBtag(charname,btag) -- links a char to a Given Btag.
+local isInDatabase = Lib.isCharInBnetDatabase(name) -- returns true if the charname is already linked to a bnet account (false otherwise) local isInDatabase = Lib.isCharInDatabase(name) --returns true if custom name exists for char either through btag or direct otherwise false local isInDatabase = Lib.isInDatabase(name) --returns true if exists, otherwise returns false.
+Expects Name-Realm for Players and Name for NPCs.
+Also allows for the Lookup of battletags in format "Name#1234"

+local success = Lib.addCharToBtag(charname,btag) -- links a char to a Given Btag.
 Btag should be in format "BattleTag#12345"
 ```
 # Callbacks